DoableDanny/freelancing-website/src/blog-posts/post-1/blog-1.md

 As you can see, having a good website makes it easier for people to find you, builds your reputation so first-time customers will be more likely to trust you, and does a lot of marketing and sales work for you so that you can spend more time under the bonnet – increasing your garages revenue.

-Feel free to <Link to="/#contact">contact us</Link> to discuss how we can best help your business.
+Feel free to <Link to="#contact">contact us</Link> to discuss how we can best help your business.
 Don't be shy!